Mollie Evelyn Moore Davis: Short stories

-In the short story, Davis has perhaps achieved her greatest success.
-Many of these were written for the northern monthlies, and some were collected and republished in An Elephant's Track and Other Stories.
-Here, she introduced a great variety of motifs, incidents, and characters.
+Davis also wrote short stories, many for the northern monthlies, and some were collected and republished in An Elephant's Track and Other Stories.
 The lighter and more humorous aspects of life were her favorites.
-As a prose writer, Davis attracted as many readers and as much admiration as when she indulged in verses.
-Her short stories, such as "The Song of the Opal", "The Soul of Rose Dede" and "A Miracle", were well received, and a volume of sketches entitled In War Times at La Rose Blanche (Boston, 1888), elicited such commendations from the press as to call for a French translation for the columns of La Revue des Deux Mondes.
+Her short stories, such as "The Song of the Opal", "The Soul of Rose Dede" and "A Miracle", were well received, and a volume of sketches entitled In War Times at La Rose Blanche (Boston, 1888), were translated into French as La Revue des Deux Mondes.
 "Keren Happuch and I" was a series of sketches contributed to the New Orleans Picayune.
 "Snaky baked a Hoe-Cake", "Grief", and others contributed to Wide Awake in 1876, were among the first African American Vernacular English stories which appeared in print.

 Novels

 The series of works in which Davis portrayed the life of Texas and Louisiana included: In War Times at La Rose Blanche Plantation (Lothrop and Company, Boston); Under the Man-Fig (Houghton, Mifflin and Company, Boston); An Elephant's Track, and Other Stories (Harper and Brothers, New York, 1897); The Story of Texas Under Six Flags (Ginn and Company, Boston, 1898); The Wire Cutters (Houghton, Mifflin and Company, 1899); The Queen's Garden (Houghton, Mifflin and Company, Boston, 1900); Jaconetta (Houghton, Mifflin and Company, Boston, 1901); The Little Chevalier (Houghton, Mifflin and Company, Boston, 1905); The Price of Silence (Houghton, Mifflin and Company, Boston, 1907); The Bunch of Roses (Small and Maynard, Boston).
-Of these In War Times at La Rose Blanche Plantation and Jaconetta were largely autobiographical, both dealing with the early years of the author's life, but in a modest and unobtrusive fashion that enlisted the interest of the reader in the many other characters that crowded her pages rather than in her own.
+Of these In War Times at La Rose Blanche Plantation and Jaconetta were largely autobiographical, both dealing with the early years of her life.
 "Jaconetta" was Davis's childhood nickname at La Rose Blanche during the American Civil War.